-Tourists flock to Banff National Park in Canada for the impressive peaks, crystal blue lakes and of course for the beautiful wild animals that the region is known for.
-Another plus is that it’s easy to get to Banff from Calgary.
+Tourists and locals alike flock to Banff National Park in Alberta, Canada for the impressive peaks, crystal blue lakes and of course for the wildlife.

 At the end of any trip, ask any tourist how their time in Banff was and almost always the first thing they’ll comment on is the wildlife or lack thereof.

-Obviously, this is very disappointing if you’ve come to see the wildlife.
-So here is a list of some of the best places to spot wildlife:
+Obviously, this is very disappointing if you’ve come expecting to see wildlife.

 Related Reading: My Favourite Adventures in the Canadian Rocky Mountains